zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

 CITS1402 Relational Databases

-- dead boring but theres no way not to be its databases
+- dead boring but theres no way not to be, its databases

 ## Second Year Units